Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

   # build up NN here
 ```

-There are two parameters in `@flow.global_function`:
+The `@flow.global_function` decorator accepts two parameters:
-- `type`, whose default value is "predict", specifies the type of job. `type = "train"` for training, `type="predict"` for predicting or inference
+- `type`, whose default value is "predict", specifies the type of job. `type = "train"` means for training, `type="predict"` means for prediction or inference
-- `function_config` needs a `function_config` object containig configuration aboue job function.
-Its default value is `None` which means taking preset default configuration in OneFlow.
+- `function_config`, an object contains configurations about the job function.
+Its default value is `None` which means taking the preset default configurations in OneFlow.

-The function `test_job` above is decorated by `@flow.global_function`, and it can be recognized as a job function by OneFlow.
+The `test_job` function above is decorated by `@flow.global_function`, which will be recognized as a job function by OneFlow.

-In another word, whether it's for training, predicting or inference , the job function should be decorated by `@flow.global_function`.
-After that, OneFlow will run the job using configuration set by `function_config`.
-In this way, **configuration and jobs are decoupled.**
+In another word, job functions must be decorated by `@flow.global_function` no matter it's used for training or inference.
+Then OneFlow will run the job with configurations set by `function_config`.
+In this way, we can decouple the **configuration and jobs.**

 Two things need to be determined in the job function: construction of neural netowrk using operators and layers and the configuration information needed to run the network.

+Job function contains two parts of informations:

+- The operators and layers to construct the netowrk
+- The needed configuration informations to run the network

-We will focus on how to set the optimization algorithm and other configuration in the following sections.
-The network construction please refer to [Build a Neural Network](build_nn_with_op_and_layer.md).
+We will focus on how to setup the optimization algorithm and other configurations in the following sections.
+For more details of the network construction please refer to [Build a Neural Network](build_nn_with_op_and_layer.md).

 ## function_config